- Restrictions

 , andrequire_password_to_approve

-fields were introduced in GitLab 16.4 with flag namedscan_result_any_merge_request
+fields in GitLab 16.4 with flag namedscan_result_any_merge_request

-- The above fields were enabled on self-managed in GitLab 16.7.
+- Enabled on self-managed in GitLab 16.7.

 scan_result_any_merge_request